DanySK/Protelis/protelis/src/orchid/resources/homepage.md

 One of the nice things you get out of it is that, if the simulation implementation respects the reference, the code written for a simulation can be reused as-is inside a deployed system.

 # Who uses it?

+## Scientific works using Protelis

+Have you used Protelis in your scientific project or paper?
+Please contact us for getting included in this list!

+{% for doi in papers %}
+* {{ doi }}
+{% endfor %}

-The Protelis community
+## The Protelis community

 ### Alma Mater Studiorum—Università di Bologna (Italy)